-As of 31 March 2022, PCI DSS v4.0 has been released.
+PCI DSS v4.0 was released on 31 March 2022 and will come into effect in March 2024.
 We are working hard in the background to do a full assessment of the new standard.
 Adyen customers will be informed accordingly of any key changes, but for the time being the below information remains accurate and up to date.

 From Cerberus, the mythological dog that guarded the gates of the Underworld, to the Federal Reserve Bank of New York’s ninety-ton steel vault of gold, it’s safe to say that maintaining good security standards has always been good business.
 And when it comes to data security, the benefits of staying up to date with PCI compliance are nothing short of invaluable.
 You don’t even need a three-headed dog to do it.

 What was the PCI security standard before the upgrade to v4.0?

 While a new version of PCI DSS, PCI DSS v4.0, will come to effect in March 2024, it's key to understand what PCI DSS v3.2.1 entailed before diving into the changes.
 Here's a quick refresh of the previous PCI standard, and then we'll cover everything you need to know about PCI DSS v4.0.

 PCI DSS is a set of technical and operational requirements intended to protect account data, combat fraud, and reduce the chances of a data breach.
 Launched in 2006, PCI DSS was developed by the PCI Security Standards Council (PCI SSC), an independent body made up of MasterCard, Visa, American Express, JCB, and Discover.
 Currently, 12 core requirements make up the PCI DSS.